basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 ## Strong Consistency

-Riak's strong consistency feature has a variety of tunable parameters that enable you to enable and disable strong consistency, modify the behavior of leaders and followers, set various timeouts, and more.
+Riak's strong consistency feature has a variety of tunable parameters that allow you to enable and disable strong consistency, modify the behavior of leaders and followers, set various timeouts, and more.
 More detailed information can be found in our documentation on [[managing strong consistency]].

 The `strong_consistency` parameter enables you to turn Riak's strong consistency subsystem on and off.
-It's available in your `riak.conf` file.
+It's available in each node's `riak.conf` file.

 <table class="riak-conf">
 <thead>